The Airtame application is officially supporting only Ubuntu distribution.

 For Airtame to be able to capture your computer's audio, it will need to use a 3rd party driver so that it can gain access to your computer's output audio devices.

 You are welcome to use another 3rd party app but in this guide, we will use Pavucontrol.

 - Select "Digital Stereo (HDMI) output (unplugged)" or "Built-in Audio"

 - Go to the "Output" tab.

 Keep in mind

-Wayland display manager doesn't seem to support FFMPEG screen recording.
-So disabling it is a must for installation, as Airtame uses FFMPEG to "cast" the screen.
-With Wayland enabled (default on Fedora workstations) the screen appears black with only your cursor displaying.
+Wayland display manager doesn't seem to support FFMPEG screen recording, therefore Airtame Application does not support Wayland.
+With Wayland, the screen appears black with only your cursor displaying.